LouisJackman/language-x/README.md

 Standard lib:
 * Standard lib should be modular, like Java 9's JRE.
 Implementations can opt-in to each, similar to C11 features like VLAs.

 To consider later on:
 * Tuples.
 * Destructuring composite types.
 * Sequence destructuring.
 * Easier sum types; could be existing interface/class mechanism combined with `switch` enhancements.
 * Parameterisable packages, perhaps a less powerful version of ML functors.
-* Structs for stack-allocated value types.
-* Unsafe mode for writing its own runtime: native implementations, access to C libraries like `malloc` and `free`, copying from structs to arbitrary heap memory addresses.
 * Matrix operations to implement for user types, even if builtins do not use them.
 See Python 3 for a version of this.
-* Variadics solely to deal with function forwarding; or could this be done differently?
+* Variadic parameters and type parameters solely to deal with function forwarding; or could this be done differently?